U.S. charges four Chinese military hackers in 2017 Equifax breach

 The announcement is the latest in an aggressive campaign by American authorities to root out Chinese espionage operations in the United States.
 Since turning the spotlight on China in 2018, the U.S. has snared a growing group of Chinese government officials, business people, and academics pursuing American secrets.

-Roughly 147 million people had information, including Social Security numbers and driver’s license data, compromised by the Equifax breach.
+Roughly 147 million people had information, including Social Security numbers, birth dates and driver’s license data, compromised by the Equifax breach.

 The hackers spent weeks in the Equifax system, breaking into computer networks, stealing company secrets and personal data.
-The hackers ran approximately 9,000 queries on Equifax’s system, taking names, birth dates and social security numbers for nearly half of all American citizens.

-They routed traffic through approximately 34 servers located in nearly 20 countries to obfuscate their true location.
+The hackers routed traffic through approximately 34 servers located in nearly 20 countries to obfuscate their true location.

+Equifax CEO Mark Begor said the company was grateful for the Justice Department investigation.

+“It is reassuring that our federal law enforcement agencies treat cybercrime – especially state-sponsored crime – with the seriousness it deserves,” he said in a statement.

+Senator Ben Sasse, a Republican member of the Senate Select Committee on Intelligence, urged tougher action to counter Chinese hacking.

+“The Chinese Communist Party will leave no stone unturned in its effort to steal and exploit American data.
+These indictments are good news, but we’ve got to do more to protect Americans’ data from Chinese Communist Party influence operations,” he said in a statement.

-The data breach, because it was so large and involved so much sensitive financial information on so many Americans, had far-reaching implications for Equifax and the consumer credit industry.
+The Equifax data breach, because it was so large and involved so much sensitive financial information on so many Americans, had far-reaching implications for Equifax and the consumer credit industry.

 The company agreed to pay up to $700 million to settle claims it broke the law during the data breach and to repay harmed consumers.